loki1512/TDS-Project-2/Happiness/happiness.md

 1. **Country Name**: The names of the countries in the dataset.
 2. **Year**: The year when the data was collected.
 3. **Life Ladder**: A score that reflects how happy people in a country feel.
-4. **Log GDP per Capita**: The natural logarithm of the gross domestic product (GDP) per person, which gives an idea of the country’s economic performance.
+4. **Log GDP per Capita**: The natural logarithm of the gross domestic product (GDP) per person, which gives an idea of the countryâ€™s economic performance.
 5. **Social Support**: A measure of how much support individuals feel they have from family and friends.
 6. **Healthy Life Expectancy at Birth**: The average number of years a newborn can expect to live in good health.
 7. **Freedom to Make Life Choices**: A score indicating how much freedom people have in making life choices.
 8. **Generosity**: A measure of people's willingness to give (like donations).
-9. **Perceptions of Corruption**: How corrupt people believe their country’s institutions are.
+9. **Perceptions of Corruption**: How corrupt people believe their countryâ€™s institutions are.
 10. **Positive Affect**: A measure of experiencing positive emotions frequently.
 11. **Negative Affect**: A measure of experiencing negative emotions frequently.